| |

 Cooked fruit in a food chopper.

+You can use granulated or sheet gelatin in this recipe.
+For details on using granulated gelatin, check the recipe card for instructions.
 Sheet gelatin is super easy to use.
-I used a platinum gelatin sheet with 230 bloom- a measure of the strength and stiffness of the gelatin (steps 1-2).
+I used a platinum gelatin sheet with 230 bloom – a measure of the strength and stiffness of the gelatin (steps 1-2).
 Soften sheet gelatin by soaking it in cold water for 5-10 minutes (steps 3-6).
-Then right before adding softened sheets into the warm liquid to dissolve, squeeze them to remove excess water (steps 7-8).
+Then, right before adding softened, bloomed sheets into the warm liquid to dissolve, squeeze them to remove excess water (steps 7-8).

 Orange bowl filled with water, hand placing gelatin sheets into the water.

-Avoid adding dissolved or softened gelatin to cold blueberry puree or it will start to set immediately and you won’t have time to fold in the remaining ingredients.
+Avoid adding dissolved or softened gelatin to cold blueberry puree, as it will begin to set immediately, and you won’t have time to fold in the remaining ingredients.
+If the base fruit puree is cold, warm it, then add the bloomed or dissolved gelatin (if using granulated gelatin).

 Stirring bloomed gelatin sheet into warm fruit puree.